idb-project/the-idb/docker/README.md

 	docker-compose up -d

-in the parent directory. this will start containers for mysql, redis, sidekiq and the idb. you'll have to initialize the database on first run, do so by running
+this will start containers for mysql, redis, sidekiq and the idb. you'll have to initialize the database on first run, do so by running

 	docker-compose exec app bash -lc 'bundle exec rake db:schema:load'

-after starting the containers.
+after starting the containers with `docker-compose`.

-any of the redis or mysql containers should be replaceable by modifying `idb.env` to use other systems. the only requirements are the sidekiq and app containers.
+any of the redis or mysql containers should be replaceable by modifying `idb.env` to use other systems. the only requirement are the sidekiq and app containers.